LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/Towards_a_Symbolic_Cosmology-v1.0.1.md

 ## 3.4 Cellular Automata Extension

-NSFG extends the spirit of Conway’s Life to a cosmological register.
+NSFG extends the spirit of Conway’s Game of Life to a cosmological register.
 Each cell is a universe-as-point in Point Space; the internal swirl field $S_p$ serves as the cell’s state.
 Neighborhoods are not fixed by grid coordinates but by resonance: points influence each other only when their swirl fields overlap in coherence past a threshold, yielding a dynamic interaction graph rather than a static lattice.

 Birth and death are phase changes of coherence.
 A new motif crystallizes from the background when local $\mathcal C$ crosses a nucleation threshold; a point collapses back into the background when its coherence falls beneath a decoherence bound.
 Between these limits, localized packets of high coherence can self-organize into propagating patterns.
 Glider-like structures translate across Point Space while conserving internal invariants -- motion realized as coordinated evolution of the member points rather than transport of any single point.